darachg22/pand-project/README.md

 Fisher's Iris data set is considered a classic example of exploratory data analysis and is widely used in data science education and research.
 References: https://www.angela1c.com/projects/iris_project/the-iris-dataset/ ,

+the project:
+importing the dataset: best way was online.
+The in file ones were tempermental. exporting the variables to text file: similar to the 'Es' task.
+Need to give headings for the types.